Jens Stoltenberg: 2018

 In January 2018, in response to the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin, Stoltenberg said that Turkey is "the NATO Ally which has suffered most from terrorist attacks over many years and Turkey, as all of the countries, have the right to self defence, but it is important that this is done in a proportionate and measured way."

-In February 2018, Stoltenberg stated: "We don’t see any threat [from Russia] against any NATO ally and therefore, I’m always careful speculating too much about hypothetical situations."
-Stoltenberg welcomed the 2018 Russia–United States summit between Vladimir Putin and Donald Trump in Helsinki, Finland.
+In February 2018, Stoltenberg stated: "We don't see any threat [from Russia] against any NATO ally and therefore, I'm always careful speculating too much about hypothetical situations."
+Stoltenberg welcomed the 2018 Russia–United States Summit between Vladimir Putin and Donald Trump in Helsinki, Finland.
 He said NATO is not trying to isolate Russia.

 At the July 2018 Brussels Summit, the Alliance reconfirmed its commitment to preserving the credibility, coherence and resilience of the deterrence and defense posture, including by increasing its responsiveness, heightening readiness and improving reinforcement.
 In practical terms, NATO adopted political decisions with regard to: having, by 2020, 30 battalions, 30 air squadrons and 30 naval combat vessels ready to use within 30 days.

 2019

-In March 2019, Stoltenberg stated that the former Soviet republic of "Georgia will become a member of NATO".
+In March 2019, Stoltenberg stated that "Georgia will become a member of NATO".

 In April 2019, Stoltenberg warned in a joint session of the U.S. Congress of the threat posed by Russia.
 In May 2019, Stoltenberg hailed Turkey's contribution to NATO.
 He said: "Turkey joined the Alliance in 1952, and it continues to be a highly valued member of our family of nations.
 As secretary-general, I greatly appreciate all that Turkey does for our Alliance."

-In August 2019, Stoltenberg warned that NATO needs to "address the rise of China," by closely cooperating with Australia, New Zealand, Japan and South Korea.
-In June 2020, Stoltenberg urged like-minded nations to stand up to China's "bullying and coercion."
+In August 2019, Stoltenberg warned that NATO needs to "address the rise of China", by closely cooperating with Australia, New Zealand, Japan and South Korea.
+In June 2020, Stoltenberg urged like-minded nations to stand up to China's "bullying and coercion".

 Stoltenberg "strongly condemned" the 2019 Abqaiq–Khurais attack on key Saudi Arabia's oil facilities and accused Iran of "supporting different terrorist groups and being responsible for destabilising the whole region."

 In October 2019, Turkey invaded the Kurdish areas in Syria.
 Stoltenberg said that Turkey has "legitimate security concerns" during press conference with Turkish FM Mevlüt Çavuşoğlu.

 In December 2019, Stoltenberg told journalists in Brussels that "Since 2016, Canada and European allies have added $130 billion more to the defense budgets, and this number will increase to 400 billion U.S. dollars by 2024.
 This is unprecedented.
 This is making NATO stronger."